 York Seminary Village serves as the only source of seminary graduate housing.
 If no vacancies are available in York Seminary Village at the time of admission, or if a student is interested in other options, the seminary will attempt to assist the student in identifying potential housing in the area.
-Applications and costs for York Seminary Village may be obtained from Joe Royer at jmroyer@anderson.edu or by phone at (765) 641-4000.
-For students interested in a regular meal service on campus, meal plans are available through Anderson University Dining Services, located in the Olt Student Center.
-For more information, call Dining Services at (765) 641-4260.
+For information, applications, and costs for York Seminary Village, contact knstorts@anderson.edu.

+For students interested in a regular meal service on campus, meal plans are available through Anderson University Dining Services.
+For more information, visit anderson.edu/campus-life/dining or call (765) 641-4260.